kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

     - human- and machine-readable files

 Both these formats yield images which consist of mathematically defined points, lines, curves, and shapes, which do not degrade in visual quality when magnified.

+### Page size and viewBox

+Vector images do not embody an intrinsic resolution and may therefore be zoomed in or out arbitrarily without loss of detail.
+But vector images do have intrinsic sizes that endow them with an [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio).

+Sometimes, an image is developed for electronic archival, legal, or other purposes.
+Such documents are meant to be printed and so the document format embodies a _paper size_ to which it is paginated.
+Such is the case with PDFs.

+At other times, the primary medium of display for an image is the Web.
+Such images are defined in terms of a [_viewBox_](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox).
+They do not have a preferred or natural page size .
+They may be scaled but their appearance depends on the resolution of the display device.
+SVGs embody these characteristics.

 ## Format conversions